peterwilliams97/john/README.md

 * Create a directory for project
 * Create a [git repositry](https://github.com/peterwilliams97/john/blob/master/git.md) there
 * Go to the directory
-* Start IPtyhon in notebook mode
+* Start IPython in notebook mode
   `ipython notebook --pylab inline`

 e.g. In Windows